Paddock to plate, farm to fork and dive to dish – the food miles are few on this small island.

 Berry picking

 In the warmer months, berry farms across Tasmania produce sweet plump berries – blueberries, strawberries, raspberries and blackberries – and many of them invite travellers to pick their own.
-DIY at The Berry Patch, Hillwood Berry Farm and Crestview in the north.
-And call into Coal River Farm, Sorell Fruit Farm and Westerway Raspberry Farm in the south.
+DIY at The Berry Patch and Hillwood Berry Farm in the north.
+And call into Coal River Farm, Sorell Fruit Farm and the south.